 Certain information, with respect to each of the current directors of Marathon is set forth below, including their names, ages, a brief description of their recent business experience, including present occupations and employment, certain directorships that each person holds, and the year in which each person became a director.
-Pursuant to the merger agreement, in addition to Mr. Gross, Marathon has identified certain of the members of the board of directors of GSL Holdings who are expected to be appointed upon the closing of the Merger.
+Pursuant to the merger agreement, Marathon will identify the members of the board of directors of GSL Holdings to be appointed as of the effective time of the Merger.
+Marathon has not yet identified the individuals who will serve on the board of directors of GSL Holdings but expects that the directors of GSL Holdings will include Mr. Gross and some of Marathon's other current directors.

-The business address of each director listed below unless otherwise noted is 500 Park Avenue, 5th Floor, New York, New York, 10022.
+The business address of each director listed below unless otherwise noted is 500 Park Avenue, 5 th Floor, New York, New York, 10022.